 - Access to a legal telephone ‘hotline’ for free advice on insurance claims, employment and general litigation matters.
 Solicitors are available, if the need arises, to give this specialist advice at no charge.

-We are always looking for feedback on how we’re performing and would appreciate a simple review via Google.
+We are always looking for feedback on how we’re performing and would appreciate a simple review via Trustpilot.
 This should only take up a few minutes and will involve leaving us a rating from 1 to 5 and a brief review of our business.

 Please follow the link below to submit your review: